 All of our programs promote and follow sustainable practices and many address climate change and the need to develop sustainable lifestyles that are in harmony with nature.
 This includes our:

 - Science education programs for children

 - Fairchild Challenge program for middle and high school students

 - Botany in Action fellowship program for Ph.D. candidates

 - Certificate programs for professionals

-- Interpretive signage, programs and tours for nearly half a million visitors per year
+- Interpretive signage, programs and tours for more than half a million visitors per year

 Photos © Julia Petruska, Annie O'Neill, Paul g.
 Wiegman